 These all sound intriguing and ripe with opportunity, but how do you know if the foreign company is legitimate?
 Short of jumping on a plane and visiting in person, here are seven ways to find out.

 Ask the Foreign Company for References

-You want three references of businesses that are located in the foreign country where the inquirer operates.
-Request a company name, address, contact name, email address, telephone number and Skype ID.
+You want three references of businesses that are located in a foreign country where the inquirer operates.
+Request a company name, address, contact name, email address, telephone number, and Skype ID.
 If the foreign company is not legit, it won't respond.
 If it only provides one reference, that is cause for concern.
 Obviously, if it's a start-up, it will have very few references to furnish, but it should tell you this right at the outset.

-Communicate with an American Embassy or Consulate General
+Communicate With an American Embassy or Consulate General

 Let's say your inquiry comes from St. Petersburg, Russia.
-Go to the Consulate General of the United States St. Petersburg, Russia and ask about the company-how long has it been in business, reputation, size of company (employees and revenues), etc.
+Go to the Consulate General of the United States St. Petersburg, Russia and ask about the company-how long has it been in business, reputation, size of the company (employees and revenues), etc.

 Explain in great detail why you are contacting them and why you need their help.
 You might even go so far as to ask if they would like an update after discussions progress.
-This is a precaution in case something goes wrong because then you have support-possibly even on the ground-to guide you along the way.
+This is a precaution in case something goes wrong because then you have support-possibly even on the ground to guide you along the way.
 (For information on U.S. embassies and consulates, visit: https://www.usembassy.gov/.)

 Check Industry Sources, Including Big Banks, Law Firms and Accounting Firms

 If you bank with J.P.
 Morgan Chase, for example, reach out to the bank to discover what it can find out about your inquiry on your behalf.
 If nothing comes up, that's a red flag.
 On the other hand, should the bank have information showing a history of transactions over a long period of time, that's a positive sign-proceed with caution and hope for the best.